Ash1eyC0des/bill-trackr/README.md

 # Introduction

-A Simple ToDo App is built using the MVC Architecture, we have also implemented "authorization" so folx can sign up, customize & personalize the app
+A Simple Bill Tracking App is built using the MVC Architecture, we have also implemented "authorization" so folx can sign up, and just keep track of their bills

 ---